-SECTION C

-Equipment and Safety Requirements
+Section C - Equipment and Safety Requirements

 Athletes will follow the appropriate equipment specifications outlined in the FIS rulebook.
-Helmets are mandatory and must be worn by athletes while competing in all events.
-Only helmets with hard shells and padding cover the head and ears are permitted.
-Helmets must be certified by a recognized institution.
+Helmets are mandatory and must be worn by athletes at all times during training and competition for all events, no exception.
+A label attesting conformity with FIS specifications "RH2013" is mandatory.
+Only helmets with hard shells and padding covering the head and ears are permitted.
 Helmets with spoilers or edges that stick out are not permitted.

-Note: Hockey, cycling and other helmets not designed for Alpine Skiing will not be permitted.
+NOTE: Hockey, cycling and other helmets not designed for alpine skiing will not be permitted.